EN NL

 After considerable pressure from the shipping sector, the European Commission started a recovery process a few years ago.
 This eventually led to a new EU regulation 2019/1239 establishing a European maritime one-stop-shop (‘EMSWe Regulation’).

-The main objective of this Regulation is to ‘to lay down harmonised rules for the provision of the information that is required for port calls, in particular by ensuring that the same data sets can be reported to each maritime National Single Window in the same way.
+The main objective of this Regulation is ‘to lay down harmonised rules for the provision of the information that is required for port calls, in particular by ensuring that the same data sets can be reported to each maritime National Single Window in the same way.
 This Regulation also aims to facilitate the transmission of information between declarants, relevant authorities and the providers of port services in the port of call, and other Member States’.

 The challenge

-The implementation process of the new EMSWe Regulation started mid-August 2019 and will take a total of 6 years.
+The implementation process of the new EMSWe Regulation started mid-August 2019 and will take a total of six years.
 There is still a lot of (implementation) work to complete before 2025.
 It is important that this implementation process runs smoothly and actually ensures that on-board administrative burdens are reduced and that ships arriving or departing at every EU port can report in the same way and do not have to submit the same reports over and over again within the EU (following the ‘once -only principle’).

-State of play - 22 January 2021
+State of play - 10 October 2023

-The new EMSWe Regulation was published on 25 July 2019 and entered into force on 15 August 2019.
+The new EMSWe regulation was published on 25 July 2019 and entered into force on 15 August 2019.